-Prostate cancer is one of the most common cancers affecting men, and like many other health topics, there can be many misconceptions surrounding the diagnosis.
-The unfortunate truth is all men run the risk of developing prostate cancer within their lifetime, but certain lifestyle factors have been proven to increase your overall risk.
+Prostate cancer is one of the most common cancers affecting men, and like many other health topics, there can be many misconceptions surrounding prostate cancer causes.
+The unfortunate truth is that all men run the risk of developing it within their lifetime, but there are certain lifestyle factors that increase prostate cancer risk.

 So, how do you separate fact from fiction in regards to prostate cancer?
 Keep reading to find out!